ebloch/big-todos/README.md

 I use a traditional bloated Todo process for all the little things, but I like something clean and simple for my MITs.

-On Thursday April 19th I thought: "wouldn't it be nice to just see these MITs big and in the browser, easily accessible via a pinned tab in Chrome".
+One day I thought: "wouldn't it be nice to just see these MITs big and in the browser, easily accessible via a pinned tab in Chrome".

-So on Friday April 20th Big Todo's was born.
+So on the next day I created Big Todos.

 Boom.